rafaewaqarqazi/ugpc/README.md

 ## UGPC - Automation System

-An Agile Software development tool for Final Year of BSCS/SE/IT students and Project committee to make their life easier in whole process, from **proposal submission to project Tracking, evaluation and much more**.
+An Agile Software project management tool for Final Year of bachelors in software students and Project committee to make their life easier in whole process, from **proposal submission to project Tracking, evaluation and much more**.

 ### Features